Riverkeeper

 Riverkeeper is a non-profit environmental organization dedicated to the protection of the Hudson River and its tributaries, as well as the watersheds that provide New York City with its drinking water.
 It started out as the Hudson River Fisherman's Association (HRFA) in 1966.
-In 1986, the group officially changed its name to Riverkeeper, making it the first "keeper" group to be founded.
+In 1986, the group merged with the Hudson Riverkeeper Fund it established in 1983 and took on the name Riverkeeper.
 In 1999, the Waterkeeper Alliance was created as an umbrella organization to unite and support "keeper" organizations.

-Riverkeeper's mission is "to protect the environmental, recreational and commercial integrity of the Hudson River and its tributaries, and safeguard the drinking water of nine million New York City and Hudson Valley residents."
-Tracy Brown is president of the organization.

 The organization has lobbied against nuclear power and hydropower.

 History

+Hudson River Fisherman's Association (HRFA)

 The Hudson Valley has long been considered the birthplace of the modern American environmental movement.
-In the 1960s a small group of scientists, fishermen and concerned citizens led by Robert H. Boyle, author of The Hudson River, A Natural and Unnatural History and a senior writer at Sports Illustrated, were determined to reverse the decline of the then-polluted Hudson River by confronting the polluters through advocacy and citizen law enforcement.
+In the 1960s, a small group of scientists, fishermen, and concerned citizens led by Robert H. Boyle, author of The Hudson River, A Natural and Unnatural History and a senior writer at Sports Illustrated, were determined to reverse the decline of the then-polluted Hudson River by confronting the polluters through advocacy and citizen law enforcement.
+Eventually, the organization became a powerhouse that has played a leading role in protecting the Hudson and the New York City watershed.

-In 1983, HRFA hired John Cronin.

-In 2000, eight of the 22 members of Riverkeeper's board resigned after Kennedy insisted on rehiring William Wegner, a scientist whom the organization's then-president, Boyle, had fired as soon as he had learned Wegner had been hired six months earlier.
-In 1995, Wegner had been convicted of smuggling rare bird eggs from Australia and had also pled guilty to tax evasion.
-Boyle and the board members who resigned believed it was not right for an environmental organization to hire someone convicted of environmental crimes, especially since critics would not hesitate to publicize that fact to gain a publicity advantage.
-Treasurer John Fry, who also resigned, felt it would hurt the organization's fundraising.
-Boyle was also further displeased that Kennedy had made an employment decision, since that was solely his responsibility within the organization.
-Kennedy, who had hired Wegner to work for him personally after Boyle had fired him, said Wegner had done "terrific work" for Riverkeeper and no one, even those who had resigned over the hiring, disputed that.
-"We all make mistakes in our lives," he told The New York Times.
-"Where would any of us be if we didn't get a second chance?"
-As of 2017 Wegner remains employed by Riverkeeper.
+Along with Scenic Hudson and other groups, Boyle was at the forefront of the fight against a Con Edison power plant proposal that would have destroyed Storm King mountain, by the Hudson, warning that water-intake equipment would kill small fish.
+In so doing, he opened up the courts to environmentalists for the first time in history, establishing the principle that citizens can sue corporations on the basis of potential harm to aesthetic, recreational, or conservational values as well as tangible economic injury.